KHSDTC/Hackathon_Autumn2020/index.md

 ## Registration

 Please complete your registration at [SkillsForge booking page](https://training.kcl.ac.uk/kcl/#he/dev/eventDetails,;em,providerCode=HSDTC,providerOrgAlias=kcl,number=109,).
-There are only 30 places available, thus in order to ensure your place for the Hackathon, make ensure that you are registered.
+There are only 30 places available, thus in order to ensure your place in the Hackathon, make sure that you are registered.

 ## Want to brush up your Python skills?